SergKudin/star-wars/src/README(en).md

 }
 ```

-More detailed descriptions of these and other formats are provided on the Swagger page (available after project launch): [http://localhost:3000/api#/](http://localhost:3000/api#/)
+More detailed descriptions of these and other formats are provided on the Swagger page (available after project launch): [http://localhost:4000/api#/](http://localhost:4000/api#/)

 ## Authentication and Security
-Authentication and security features are not currently implemented in the project.
+The system provides authentication and role-based access.

+### Authorization via JWT Tokens
+After authorization, please add the received JWT token to the authorization header in Swagger to gain access to protected resources.

+### Roles and Permissions
+The system utilizes two roles: 'admin' and 'user'.
+  The 'user' role has access solely for viewing general information.
+  The 'admin' role has full access to all application functionalities.
+### User Accounts
+Each user can create their own user account.
+However, only the 'admin' can modify roles of other users.

+### Initial Setup
+During the first application launch, an account with the 'admin' role is automatically created:
+  Email: 'master@admin.ua'
+  Password: '123456'

+### Changing Password
+After the first launch, we recommend changing the password for the 'master@admin.ua' account to enhance access security.

 ## Examples of Requests and Responses